Todd Kelly: Supercars Championship

 Season 2001 was Kelly's first full-time season in V8 Supercars (although he had previously raced in the category in 99' and 00'), he drove for the K-Mart Racing Team alongside Greg Murphy.
 He and Greg finished 3rd at Bathurst.
 He finished his first full season in 6th and broke through for his first-round victory in the last round of the season at Sandown Raceway.
 Season 2002 saw him take four second places, and fifth in the championship.

 After two successful years with K-Mart Racing Team, the departure of Jason Bright left a vacancy at the Holden Racing Team in 2003.
 Kelly and new team-mate Mark Skaife won the Sandown 500 in very wet conditions and in controversial circumstances with a late race tussle with the Team Dynamik Commodore of Jason Richards and Simon Wills.
 Kelly finished ninth in the championship, behind his brother Rick in eighth.
 Kelly was part of the two-car Holden Monaro assault by Garry Rogers Motorsport on the 2003 Bathurst 24 Hour race.
 With co-drivers Jason Bright, Greg Murphy and Peter Brock, Kelly won the race with Murphy crossing the line only 0.3505 seconds ahead of the teams lead car (and the 2002 race winner) driven by Garth Tander and co-driven by Steven Richards, Cameron McConville and Nathan Pretty.

-Season 2004 saw him finish behind his brother in the Championship, but this time two places up in seventh.
+Season 2004 saw Kelly finish behind his brother in the Championship, but this time two places up in seventh.
 Season 2005 was Kelly's most successful year in V8 Supercars, claiming five podiums.
 Three of them were wins, including the Bathurst 1000 with Mark Skaife which was Todd's 26th birthday and also the V8 Supercars China Round, the series' only ever event to be held in China.
-He finished 4th in the standings, ahead of teammate Skaife in fifth.
+He finished fourth in the standings, ahead of teammate Skaife in fifth.

 Kelly's 2006 season was fairly average throughout the first six rounds, albeit largely through mechanical failures, however after strong driving performances at the next three rounds including second in both the Sandown 500 and Bathurst 1000 when he paired up with younger brother Rick Kelly.
 Kelly's seat was taken by HSV Dealer Team driver Garth Tander.
 He was just starting to show some of the form that had him finish fourth in the championship in 2005.
 He finished the year off strongly, with a second and first place in the last two rounds which left him in sixth place at the end of the year.